vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 ![Modern API client in Python]({{site.baseurl}}/images/blog/2025-05-10-20.png) *Modern API client in Python, source: by author*

-{: .not}
+{: .note}
 _Airflow tip: For cleaner Airflow DAGs and more robust data integrations, encapsulate API interaction logic within a dedicated, reusable client.
 This promotes separation of concerns, simplifies DAG readability, and allows for tailored features like type safety (with Pydantic) and custom retry logic._

-# Summoning the Data: Building the Airflow Data Pipeline
+# 🌊 Summoning the Data: Building the Airflow Data Pipeline

 With our _legendary item_—the robust `RiotApiClient`—forged and ready, we now stand at the threshold of orchestration.
 The next crucial step is to integrate this client into an Apache Airflow DAG, transforming our standalone data fetching capabilities into a repeatable, monitorable, and scalable data pipeline.